brave-experiments/ctc-hackathon-challenge-2020-01-server/README.md

 - `Deploy` using the GitHub method pointing to this repository and the `igbgd` branch.

-- Under `Settings` use https://github.com/heroku/heroku-buildpack-multi.git for the buildpack.
+- Under `Settings` use `heroku/nodejs` for the buildpack.

-- Add `Resources` for MongoDB, Redis, and Papertrail (or Logentries).
+- Add `Resources` for MongoDB, Redis, and Papertrail (or Timber.io).

 - Copy the configuration variables from `.env.example` to `Settings` (except for the lines that starts with `"x"`).

     - The configuration variables for `MONGODB_URI` and `REDIS_URL` are automatically added by Heroku.

+    - The configuration variable `HOST` must be set to the Heroku application domain, e.g., `"igbgd.herokuapp.com"`

+- Under `Settings` configure the SSL Certificate using "Automatic Certificate Management"

 # API